It's not a matter of if Britney Spears will lip-synch during her residency at Planet Hollywood Resort & Casino in Las Vegas but when.

 "No matter what anyone says, there's not a single artist who goes out there and does full choreography and is singing without a vocal track underneath them at the same time," he said.
 "It's physically impossible. "

 Rudolph said the goal is to have Spears singing live as much as possible.

 "We're just trying to build up her stamina and get her to a point where she can do as much as humanly possible.
 The idea is to try to get her pretty close to 100 percent.
-There might be some numbers where she's full out dancing with a [vocal] track underneath her, but there won't be any lip-syncing across the board on anything."
+There might be some numbers where she's full out dancing with a [vocal] track underneath her, but there won't be any lip-synching across the board on anything."